Brett-Tanner/Journal/2024/Feb_24.md

 - [] Can use the 'accept' attribute of file fields to limit filetypes which can be uploaded
   - Maybe set automatically with constants on the relevant model

-#### PDF Templates

-- [] Create a module with reusable PDF components
-  - Move it into lib/pdf, not a concern, unless they end up being shared between models

 #### Students